Robert Van de Noort, Vice-Chancellor

 Like the ‘cycle training’ which is not what you think!
 ‘That it is for kids’ or ‘for people who can’t ride a bike’.
 We promise you if you’ve never taken cycle training as an adult you will definitely learn something, and have a bit of a laugh.
 We’ll even throw in a set of cycle lights for even more encouragement.
 Sessions are generally held on Wednesday afternoons, but other times may be possible if you get in touch with us.

 Environmental Management Review Group (EMRG)

-Responsible for environmental and sustainability matters, with particular regard for the University's Waste Strategy and Travel Plan.
-In addition it is responsible for monitoring compliance with environmental legislation and ensuring University environmental procedures meet best practice.
-Full membership includes staff from across the University and from RUSU to represent the student body.
+Responsible for reviewing the Environment & Energy Management System and supporting the implementation of the system to ensure it meets the ISO14001 and ISO50001 criteria.
+In addition, the group is responsible for monitoring compliance with environmental related obligations and ensuring that University procedures meet these statutory and voluntary requirements as well as the objectives set out in the Policy.
+Membership includes staff from across the University and from RUSU to represent the student body.